'Ted Lasso' Star Brett Goldstein Reacts to His Bleeped Emmys Speech

 "Oh, did they bleep it?
 Oh no!
 Really?" he asked reporters.
 "Truthfully, I don't know what I said.
 It's all a blur."

 The 2021 Primetime Emmy Awards, hosted by Cedric the Entertainer, aired live Sunday, Sept.
 19 on CBS and Paramount+.
-For complete Emmys coverage, stay tuned to ETonline.com.
+For complete Emmys coverage, keeping checking in with ETonline.com, and tune in to Entertainment Tonight.

 RELATED CONTENT: